irchelp/irchelp.github.io/README.md

 -------------------

  * documents/ - contains the files that will be processed as input by PieCrust
- * otherfiles/ - contains other files, arranged into the same directory structure as the rest of the site (not used yet)
+ * otherfiles/ - contains other files, which may be used by scripts later (not used yet)

+Most of the documents can be found [here](https://github.com/irchelp/wio/tree/master/documents/_content/pages/irchelp).

 Build Process
 -------------